anoma/namada/documentation/spec/src/index.md

 ### How does Namada relate to Anoma?

-Namada is _two things_:
-- The first major release _version_ of the Anoma protocol.
-- The first _fractal instance_ launched as part of the Anoma network.
+Namada is the first fractal instance launched as part of the Anoma ecosystem.

 The Anoma protocol is designed to facilitate the operation of networked fractal instances, which intercommunicate but can utilise varied state machines and security models.
 Different